shxzu/Simp/README.md

 Watch this [video](https://youtu.be/If5PMPH4jLk)

 ### 2. What launchers are supported?
-Just HMCL.
-No help will be provided for any other launcher (because I can't be bothered!).
+HMCL is the only officially supported launcher.
+No help will be provided for any other launcher. (because I can't be bothered!)
-As of release ``Simp 1.2``
+As of release ``Simp 1.3``
 > HMCL: ✅
 >
 > Vanilla Launcher: ✅